 - The tenant no longer occupies/has abandoned the unit.

-- Withhold rent (all or in part) until the necessary repairs have been made.
-Withheld amounts may be required to be held in escrow accounts until the issue is resolved, depending on the locale.
+- Withhold Rent – In California tenants can withhold rent (all or in part) until the necessary repairs have been made.
+There must be a “true” habitability problem for a tenant to legally withhold rent.
+Withheld amounts may be required to be held in escrow accounts until the issue is resolved.

 - Nolo, “Overview of Landlord-Tenant Laws in California.”